henrynitzberg/ElevatorButtonFinder/README.md

                 This module is used to train the binary classifier (CNN) for the buttons.
 The current model is trained on a fairly small dataset of ~150 images, augmented up to 1000.
-                Binary accuracy of training and validation is nearly 100% with very low loss, however in practice model yields many false positives.
+                Classification accuracy of training and validation is nearly 100% with low loss, however in practice model yields many false positives.
         findButtons.py
                 This module is used to find the buttons in an image.
 It uses